 Understanding Prototype Pollution

-Prototype pollution is a critical security vulnerability that exploits JavaScript's prototype-based inheritance model.
-Attackers manipulate an object's prototype, affecting all instances derived from it.
-This can lead to severe consequences, including cross-site scripting (XSS), unauthorized property injection, and even distributed denial-of-service (DDoS) attacks.
+Prototype pollution is a JavaScript-specific security vulnerability that exploits the language's prototype-based inheritance model.
+By manipulating an object's prototype, attackers can alter the behavior of all objects sharing that prototype, leading to severe consequences like cross-site scripting (XSS), unauthorized property injection, or denial-of-service (DoS) attacks.

 Key Points

-- Prototype pollution occurs when an attacker modifies an object's prototype, impacting all instances of that object.
+- Prototype pollution occurs when attackers modify an object's prototype, affecting all derived instances.

-- JavaScript-specific risk: Most prevalent in JavaScript due to its prototype-based inheritance, but can affect any system using similar models.
+- JavaScript-specific risk: Most prevalent in JavaScript due to its prototype-based inheritance but can impact any system with similar models.

-- Security impact: Enables XSS, property injection, and DDoS attacks by altering shared object behaviors.
+- Security impact: Enables XSS, property injection, and DoS attacks by altering shared object behaviors.

 - Mitigation requires: Secure coding practices, input validation, and dependency management.